DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-6/compression-lab.md

 - Install a few types of compressors and experiment with them
 - [MCompressor](https://www.meldaproduction.com/MCompressor), [RoughRider 3](https://www.audiodamage.com/pages/free-downloads), [TDR Kotelnikov](https://www.tokyodawn.net/tdr-kotelnikov/)

+Spend a minute exploring each of these compressor's settings.
+Look at the documentation if you're unsure of what a parameter does.

 Instructions:

 Open the Hurray For the Riff Raff drum editing project we did a few weeks ago.
-Add ReaComp to the kick drum track.
-Turn on auto-makeup gain.
+Add ReaComp or another compressor to the kick drum track.
+Turn on auto-makeup gain if the plugin has that setting.
 Set the ratio to 4:1.
-For every 1 dB of signal we'll decrease the gain by 4 dB.
+For every 1 dB of input signal we'll decrease the gain by 4 dB.

-The attack setting determine how long the compressor takes to respond to a change in volume.
-The release setting determines how long the compressor takes to recover from a change in volume.

 Now do the same to the other kicks and snares, then the hi-hats.

 As you add plugins, check the "Project Media Bay/FX" view to bypass all compressors at once.
 Use this to hear the cumulative difference.

 Now compress your room microphones, but this time with the 1175 Compressor that comes with Reaper.
-Set the ratio to 4.
-Adjust the threshold to your liking. with this plugin you have to adjust teh gain manually.
+You could try one of the new plugins aswell.
+Set the ratio to 4:1.
+Adjust the threshold to your liking.
+With this plugin you have to adjust the gain manually.
 Try to get it back to the input level.

 Finally, group all of the drums in a folder and apply a 1175 compressor to the folder.
 Notice how extreme parameter settings can have a drastic effect on the timbre of the track.